shreyasnn1/shreyasnn1.github.io/_pages/about.md

 ---

 Hey everyone!

 I am <b>Shreyas </b>, an Integrated Dual Degree student at Indian Institute of Technology Madras with a B.Tech in Mechanical Engineering and an M.Tech in Robotics.
 I also have a minor in Computing.

 My interests lie in Deep Learning and Computer Vision and I'm currently working under Prof. AN Rajagopalan @ Image Processing and Computer Vision (IPCV) Lab, IIT Madras.
 I am a highly passionate coder and have also dabbled in competitive programming.
 I love solving puzzles and racking my brain on tough problems.

-I enjoy playing Ultimate Frisbee and Football in my spare time.
+I am an avid cricket fan and enjoy playing Ultimate Frisbee and Football in my spare time.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.